renatosc/grpc-example/README.md

-# gRPC Example
+# gRPC Cross-Language Interoperability Example

-This project demonstrates gRPC communication and load balancing capabilities with both C# and Java implementations.
+This project demonstrates comprehensive gRPC communication and load balancing capabilities with full cross-language interoperability between C# and Java implementations. **All components are now complete and fully tested!**

 ## Project Structure